Mornington, County Meath: Religion

-There is one church in Mornington, it is Roman Catholic, and was dedicated 27 August 1989 as the Star of the Sea (Irish: Réalt ná Mara) with work completed in 1991.
-Since the establishment of the Laytown–Mornington parish in 1986 the curate in Mornington has acted in a supportive capacity to the parish priest in Laytown.
+There is a Roman Catholic church in Mornington which was dedicated 27 August 1989 as the Star of the Sea (Irish: Réalt ná Mara) with work completed in 1991.
+It was designed by Drogheda-based Turlough McKevitt Architects and built by M. J. Duffy & Sons Ltd. Since the establishment of the Laytown–Mornington parish in 1986 the curate in Mornington has acted in a supportive capacity to the parish priest in Laytown.

-The present church is designed by Drogheda-based Turlough McKevitt Architects and built by M. J. Duffy & Sons Ltd. It replaced a previous 'Star of the Sea' church, built 1841, in the centre of the original village close to the river.
+The 1989 church replaced a previous 'Star of the Sea' church, built 1841, in the centre of the original village close to the river.
+It was reported in July 2026 that a Serbian Orthodox Church community had purchased the old church for €135,000 and would open for liturgies after a two-year refurbishment.

-The church of 1841 is gabled-fronted, its main entrance facing the West, with a date plaque set above the door.
+The church building of 1841 is gabled-fronted, its main entrance facing the West, with a date plaque set above the door.
 It also had a side entrance on the South side which was more commonly used.
-Inside on both sides of the main entrance, between the inner and outer doors, narrow curved stairs led up to the "Gallery".
+The church was built in the Gothic Revival style under the supervision of Thomas Hammond of Drogheda in 1839–1841 for the Rev. John Donnellan of St. Mary's Parish on the buff overlooking the bridge at Mornington were a stream enters the Boyne.
+Inside the church on both sides of the main entrance, between the inner and outer doors, narrow curved stairs led up to the "Gallery".
 This was a slanting upper floor covering just over half of the church space.
 Here the choir sat and latecomers could sneak in after mass had started.
 A large confessional box was located on the right towards the rear under this floor.
 The church originally had the traditional ad orientem altar mounted into the East wall and following changes in the liturgy a later versus populum altar as well.
 A door to the sacristy led off to the right from the altar.
 Stained glass windows of the patron saints were transferred to the new church.

-The old church was built in the Gothic Revival style under the supervision of Thomas Hammond of Drogheda in 1839–1841 for the Rev. John Donnellan of St. Mary's Parish on the buff overlooking the bridge at Mornington were a stream enters the Boyne.
-A graveyard is located between the church and river.

-This church site of 1841 had previously been the location of a small Penal-era chapel and beside it the ruins of a pre-Reformation church listed in the ecclesiastical taxation (1302–06) of Pope Nicholas IV.
+A graveyard is located between the 1841 church and river and holds old tombs of the Bellew and Talbot families.
+This church site had previously been the location of a small Penal-era chapel and beside it the ruins of a pre-Reformation church listed in the ecclesiastical taxation (1302–06) of Pope Nicholas IV.
 It was first recorded being a ruin in 1622, and part of its remains, the West gable end wall with a turret atop pierced for two bells, can still be found in the old graveyard adjoining.
 The anonymous illustration "Mornington", an engraved vignette on the title page of 'Life and campaigns of the Duke of Wellington'.
 Vol. I shows the old church and chapel before the building of the church of 1841.
 A chapel at Mornington is mentioned c.
 1192–1202 in a Llanthony Charter.